LaBaZh/OpenLongVA/README.md

-# Opus-VLM
+# OpenLongVA
-VLM training and evaluation code for Opus Clip
+An open-source implementation of LongVA for facilitating the large multi-modal model community.